praetoriandigital/cub-docs/readme.md

 If you want to know what Cub-widget is doing - open browser console and enter `cub.debug()`.
 Cub-widget will start logging actions, api requests/responses and other usefull stuff.
-Be aware that it can affect perfomance because internally it users deepcopy of logged items.
+Be aware that it can affect perfomance because internally it uses deepcopy of logged items.
 After `cub.debug()` call, debug logging will be active only for browser window where it was called.
 To stop debug logging use `cub.debug(false)`.